The Hidden Reason Your Home Insurance Keeps Going Up

 The reinsurance market priced in rising losses.
 The losses arrived on schedule.

 U.S. insured catastrophe losses in 2025 reached $103.1 billion, 12% above the 10-year average, according to Gallagher Re.
-There were 23 individual billion-dollar events; 16 occurred in the United States.
+The year included 23 individual billion-dollar events; 16 were in the United States.
 Secondary perils accounted for a record 92% of global insured losses.
 Severe convective storms alone generated $51 billion, the third-costliest year on record for that peril.

 Swiss Re projects insured catastrophe losses could reach $148 billion in 2026 under a trend scenario and $186 billion by 2030.
 Reinsurers build expected future losses into their pricing, not just past losses.
 The market isn't catching up to history.
 It's pricing what it thinks is coming.